petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 `Await` does two key things which break the core messaging processing guarantees of Akka.NET:

 1. Exits the containing `async` function, while
-2. Setting a continuation point in the containing method where the asynchronous `Task` (the `awaitable`) will return to and continue executing once it is done with its async work.
+2. Sets a continuation point in the containing method where the asynchronous `Task` (the `awaitable`) will return to and continue executing once it is done with its async work.

 These actions by `await` have two negative effects: